Skip to main content

 How will I be taught?

-Teaching is delivered via lectures, laboratory sessions, interactive workshops and tutorials, in addition to visits to relevant local resources such as the National Museum Wales and local heritage organisations.
+Teaching is delivered via lectures, laboratory sessions, practical classes, seminars, interactive workshops and tutorials, in addition to visits to relevant local resources such as Amgueddfa Cymru-Museum Wales, analytical facilities and local heritage sites or organisations.

-This programme is based within the School of History, Archaeology and Religion and taught by academic staff from across Cardiff University and by external speakers.
-All taught modules within the Programme are compulsory and you are expected to attend all lectures, laboratory sessions and other timetabled sessions.
-Students will receive supervision to help them complete the dissertation, but are also expected to engage in considerable independent study.
+This programme is taught by expert academic staff and by external speakers.
+All selected taught modules are compulsory, and you’re expected to attend all lectures, laboratory sessions and other timetabled sessions.
+You’ll receive tailored supervision to help you complete the dissertation and are also expected to engage in considerable independent study.
+Our core dissertation preparation module prepares you for this individual research experience.

 How will I be assessed?

-The 120 credits of taught Modules within Stage 1 of the programme are assessed through in-course assessments, including:
+The 120 credits of taught modules are assessed through in-course assessments, including:

 • Extended essays